City of New York (1885 ship): Rescue of Ernest Shackleton

-What is true is that she was not involved with the rescue of Ernest Shackleton, hers is a case of mistaken identity with the coincidentally named Norwegian steam-powered whale catcher Samson.
-It is the other Samson, based out of Montevideo, which in 1916 was notable for rounding South Georgia, retrieving Shackleton's beached whaleboat the James Caird, and rescuing his men McNish, McCarthy, and Vincent.
+She is often mistakenly identified as being involved with the rescue of Ernest Shackleton, being confused with the coincidentally named Norwegian steam-powered whale catcher Samson.
+It was this other Norwegian Samson, based out of Montevideo, which in 1916 was notable for rounding South Georgia, that retrieved Shackleton's beached whaleboat the James Caird, and rescued his men McNish, McCarthy, and Vincent.